-Make the most of the season with a breathtaking winter walk.
-Or go behind the scenes to discover how we preserve England's history.
+Make the most of the season with a breathtaking winter walk, discover our collection of fascinating objects and keep cosy with our relaxing Tudor fireplace video.
 Read on to discover fascinating people, must-see artefacts and captivating videos.

 The Month In History

 - On 10 January 1863, the London Underground came into operation.
 It was 70 years later that Harry Beck designed the iconic map of the network, which has since inspired similar metro maps around the world.
-Beck is commemorated with a blue plaque.
+Beck is commemorated with one of our iconic blue plaques.

-- The ship Resolution, sailing under Captain James Cook, became the first vessel to cross the Antarctic Circle on the 17 January 1773.
+- Captain James Cook's ship, the Resolution, became the first vessel to cross the Antarctic Circle on the 17 January 1773.
 A slate plaque marks the site where his London house used to stand.

-- The now-classic horror novel Frankenstein; or, The Modern Prometheus was published anonymously by Mary Shelley on 1 January 1818.
-Tilbury Fort on the bank of the Thames features in the story, one of many historic places that feature in literature.
+- The classic horror novel Frankenstein was published anonymously by Mary Shelley on 1 January 1818.
+Tilbury Fort on the bank of the Thames features in the story, one of many historic places that appear in literature.

 - Winston Churchill passed away on 24 January 1965.
 As a war leader, Churchill used his extraordinary energy and inspirational speeches to rally the nation.
 A blue plaque marks his Kensington home.